manarbentayeb/Smart-Zoning/README.md

 Smart Zoning System for Mobilis - Web and Mobile Applications for PDV Zone Management

 ## Overview
 The **Smart Zoning Solution** aims to replace the manual and non-optimized PDV assignment for representatives by digitizing the management and assignment of PDV tasks.
-This solution will help mobile entities efficiently manage PDV visits, assignment data, and representative performance tracking.
+This solution will help mobilis entities efficiently manage PDV visits , representative assignments , and representative performance tracking.

 > **This project is currently under development phase.** The structure, functionality, and features will evolve as the team progresses.
-Teachers have access to this repository to monitor and review our progress.
+Teachers have access to this repository to monitor  our progress.

 ## Objectives
 - Replace the manual process of handling PDVs assignemnt and zone partitioning with a secure digital system.